TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 If an API need authentication, it will be marked with * in this doc.

+If authentication of an API is optional, the API will be marked with (*) in this doc. **ATTENTION: optional authentication does NOT mean that requester can provide an invalid token.**

 ## Common Response

 Possible responses of every given API: